Click plan to view in Google Maps

 and decided that the rent should never be more than $75

 per month per house.
-According to him there were a great
+By his reckoning there were a great

 his rental was increased proportionately but in no case